-Bond Funds Taxation and Capital Gains on Bonds
+Bond Funds Taxation and Capital Gains

 Mutual fund taxation can be confusing, particularly for bond investors.
 Mutual funds are taxed in three different ways: 1) dividend income, 2) capital gains incurred by the fund each year, and 3) the final gain (or loss) you have when you sell.